 To understand the current expectations of your Help Desk staff, you need to review their Help Desk job descriptions including role and responsibilities.
 A well-defined Help Desk job description is critical to define the primary functions and duties for the positions at the Help Desk.
 So what should be reviewed from the Help Desk job descriptions?
-You first should determine if there is one general Help Desk job description or are there multiple Help Desk job descriptions based on experience and specialty skills.
+You first should determine if there is one general Help Desk job description or are there multiple Help Desk job descriptions based on experience and special skills.
 Just having one general Help Desk job description for the entire help desk staff, will not promote a career path.
-It means as help desk agents season and mature in their position they will not have the opportunity for internal position within the team.
+It means as help desk agents season and mature in their position they will not have the opportunity for an internal position within the team.
 In a mature help desk structure, you will see job positions have a level 1, 2, and 3 tier level experience modifier or you may have a junior and senior level.
 Level 1 or junior positions will perform routine duties under direct supervision.
-As staff become more senior this can change to indirect supervision.
+As the staff becomes more senior this can change to indirect supervision.
 Industry standard help desks will have 70% to 80% level 1 or junior help desk agents with a 20% to 30% of more experienced or senior level help desk agents.

 Help Desk Job Descriptions: Generalists’ vs Specialists

 There are two different job categories to consider.
 The first is called a generalist.
 Generalists possess a small or medium amount of knowledge about a wide range of technical topics.
 A generalist is best positioned providing first level support to callers with issues.
 For smaller help desks almost all of the staff are generalists to provide proper coverage.
-In medium to larger companies, generalists are positioned on the front line taking the call first.
+In a medium to a larger company, generalists are positioned on the front line taking the call first.
 If the issue is more complex, issues will be escalated to specialist or second level support.
-A specialist will have high level of information related to a small scope of technical topics.
+A specialist will have a high level of information related to a small scope of technical topics.
 A specialist can also be someone that has a specific role within the help desk or IT department.
 These roles could be major incident management, problem management, knowledge management or such.